5h3r10ck/antivirus-evasion/README.md

 ![image](https://i.ibb.co/1LSdZ9N/Screenshot-5.png)

-By adding RAM check, we escaped some sandboxed environement and we went from 6/69 detections to 4/69 detections.
+By adding RAM and HardDiskDrive checks, we escaped some sandboxed environement and we went from 6/69 detections to 4/69 detections.

 Resources: